Microsoft/MCW-Lift-and-Shift-ARM/Hands-on Lab/HOL step-by-step - Azure Resource Manager.md

     ![In the PowerShell DSC Extension window, in the Name field, hackathonDSCSQL is circled.](images/Hands-onlabstep-by-step-AzureResourceManagerimages/media/image66.png "PowerShell DSC Extension")

-15. Find the existing **nodeConfigurationName** and create a new parameter that will be different for the SQL VM.
-In the **parameters** section, add the following code immediately after the existing **nodeConfigurationName** parameter.
+15. Find the existing *parameter* **nodeConfigurationName** and create a new parameter that will be different for the SQL VM.
+In the
+    **parameters** section, add the following code immediately after the existing **nodeConfigurationName** parameter.